tahoma2d/tahoma2d_docs/source/keyboard_shortcuts.rst

 |configure_shortcuts_window|

-Predefined shortcuts are available for OpenToonz tools, modifiers and menu commands.
+Predefined shortcuts are available for Tahoma tools, modifiers and menu commands.
 They can be customized, and new shortcuts can be added for undefined items.

 Shortcuts are specific to each user, meaning that each user in the system can have a different set of shortcuts.